-Exhibits will be located in the Pennsylvania Convention Center.
+Exhibits will be located in the Duke Energy Center.
 Registration badges are required for admission.

 NSTA Virtual Show

-Preview and create your own "must see" list of Philadelphia exhibitors before the conference.
-Visit the Philadelphia Virtual Show any time, day or night.
+Preview and create your own “must see” list of exhibitors before the conference.
+Visit the Cincinnati Virtual Show any time, day or night.

-Stop by the Exhibit Hall and visit the NSTA Avenue to learn about member benefits, products and services, programs, and partners … all created for you!
+Stop by and visit NSTA to learn about member benefits, products and services, programs, and partners … all created for you!
 Here you’ll be able to …

 Share with Others